 Table to Table is a community-based fresh food rescue program that collects prepared and perishable food that would otherwise be wasted and delivers it to organizations that serve hungry people in Bergen, Essex, Hudson, and Passaic Counties in New Jersey.

-Located in Hasbrouck Heights, New Jersey, Table to Table has a $2+ million dollar operating budget.
-The charity is supported by a staff of 15 and an active, evolving, all-volunteer 12-member Board of Trustees.
+Located in Saddle Brook, New Jersey, Table to Table has a $2+ million-dollar operating budget.
+The charity is supported by a staff of eighteen and an active, evolving, all-volunteer 12-member Board of Trustees.

-As the current Executive Director retires, the Board seeks a new leader who not only embraces the history, past performance, and positive culture, but also expands on the organizational reach to meet the ever-increasing demand for hunger relief.
+The Board is seeking a new leader who not only embraces the history, past performance, and positive culture, but also expands on the organizational reach to meet the ever-increasing demand for hunger relief.
 The position requires a strong commitment to the role of community-based nonprofit organizations as agents of positive community change as well as an understanding of, and appreciation for, other key public and private partners who can offer additional resources to this work.

 LEADERSHIP AND MANAGEMENT: